BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

 ``TipCellsManager``, which will take care of the job of activating, deactivating and moving the tip cells.
 We initialize it simply calling:

 ..
-GENERATED FROM PYTHON SOURCE LINES 366-369
+GENERATED FROM PYTHON SOURCE LINES 359-362

 .. code-block:: default

-    tip_cell_manager = tipcells.TipCellManager(mesh_wrapper,  # todo:RMW
+    tip_cell_manager = tipcells.TipCellManager(mesh,
                                                parameters)

 ..
-GENERATED FROM PYTHON SOURCE LINES 370-375
+GENERATED FROM PYTHON SOURCE LINES 363-368

 And then we will use iteratively in the time simulation for our needs.
-Notice that the rules for activating, deactivating and moving the tip cells are already implemented in the object class and all we need to do is passing the mesh wrapper and the simulation parameters to the constructor.
+Notice that the rules for activating, deactivating and moving the tip cells are already implemented in the object class and all we need to do is passing the mesh and the simulation parameters to the constructor.

 Then, we can proceed similarly to any other simulation, defining the Jacobian for the weak form:

 ..
-GENERATED FROM PYTHON SOURCE LINES 375-377
+GENERATED FROM PYTHON SOURCE LINES 368-370

 .. code-block:: default

     jacobian = fenics.derivative(weak_form, u)

 ..
-GENERATED FROM PYTHON SOURCE LINES 378-379
+GENERATED FROM PYTHON SOURCE LINES 371-372

 And initializing the time iteration

 ..
-GENERATED FROM PYTHON SOURCE LINES 379-386
+GENERATED FROM PYTHON SOURCE LINES 372-379

 .. code-block:: default